Ewe Belong: Lost Sheep & Big Parties

 3 So he told them this parable: 4 “Which one of you, having a hundred sheep and losing one of them, does not leave the ninety-nine in the wilderness and go after the one that is lost until he finds it?
 5 When he has found it, he lays it on his shoulders and rejoices.
 6 And when he comes home, he calls together his friends and neighbors, saying to them, ‘Rejoice with me, for I have found my sheep that was lost.’
 7 Just so, I tell you, there will be more joy in heaven over one sinner who repents than over ninety-nine righteous persons who need no repentance.

-This parable is part of a trilogy of lost things in the Gospel of Luke (if I may borrow a phrase from the many Tinkerbell movies I have watched) : a lost sheep, a lost coin, and a lost son.
-In all of them there is searching and seeking, risk and longing and I think most important, a party.
-Like, a huge party, which would likely cost more than the lost sheep or lost coin itself.
+This parable is part of a trilogy of lost things in the Gospel of Luke (if I may borrow a phrase from the many “Tinkerbell” movies I have watched): a lost sheep, a lost coin, and a lost son.
+In all of them there is searching and seeking, risking and longing, and I think most important, a party.
+Like, a huge party, which would likely cost more than the lost sheep or coin itself.
 These are stories of a God who searches and seeks for us no matter where we are and then sets a big table to celebrate our being together.

 I feel like we modern Christians have really missed the mark, because if you hear “Church Party” do you think that’s going to be amazing?
 No. I didn’t think so.
-You probably think of something tedious and stale, forced and maybe if it's fancy there is a deli platter.
-But the Gospels are full of parties, with good bread and good wine and here Jesus is telling a story to the leaders of his day…probably hoping they could throw a real party, with real abundance and real joy.
+You probably think of something tedious and stale, forced, and maybe if it's fancy there is a deli platter.
+But the Gospels are full of parties, with good bread and good wine, and here Jesus is telling a story to the leaders of his day…probably hoping they would throw a real party, with real abundance and real joy.

-These parables are shared as Jesus is engaging the religious establishment of his day and they begin with the grumbling “Pharisees and scribes.”
-So often Jesus is engaging religious and political leaders and they are grumbling, plotting, reaching for some way to mute the light Jesus is sharing in the world.
+These parables, which begin with the grumbling “Pharisees and scribes,” are shared as Jesus engages the religious establishment of his day.
+So often Jesus engages religious and political leaders and we find them grumbling, plotting, or reaching for some way to mute the light Jesus is sharing in the world.
 And so let me begin with an Anti-Anti-Semitism PSA …Jesus is in conversation with the religious leaders of his day because we are in a world with rising anti-semitism and a congressional leader who loves conspiracy theories about Jewish Space lasers.
-Whenever we see the words “Pharisees, scribes, Priests, and Chief Priests,” we should do some translating and, instead, say, “the political-religious leaders.”
-When we see “the Jews” we should read the community witnessing everything and sometimes we should read it as the political-religious leaders plotting and planning against Jesus.
+Whenever we see the words, “Pharisees, scribes, Priests, and Chief Priests,” we should do some translating and instead, say, “the political-religious leaders.”
+When we read, “the Jews,” we should read the community witnessing everything.
+Sometimes we should read it as the political-religious leaders plotting and planning against Jesus.

 Because if we don’t translate, we risk thinking Jesus is in conflict with Judaism and miss the actual point, which is Jesus is in conflict with bad leaders and he would be in conflict with bad religious-political leaders today (especially the ones that think they are following him).

-The Pharisees are often in conflict with Jesus and that conflict is between people who love their tradition and their people.
-We forget Jesus is Jewish, he loves his people and his We forget they are discussing their own identity politics, the meaning of their own faith tradition in community, and they are doing this under the oppression of the Roman Empire.
+The Pharisees are often in conflict with Jesus; conflict between people who love their tradition and their people.
+We forget Jesus is Jewish; he loves his people.
+We forget they are discussing their own identity politics, the meaning of their own faith tradition in community, and they are doing this under the oppression of the Roman Empire.

-This Scripture, according to Amy Jill-Levine, has invited a number of commentators to suggest Jesus is making the Pharisees mad just by bringing up shepherds and women…despised classes of people.
-It is fascinating to read these, often from men with a particular level of privilege who seem unaware that politics around gender and class are still complicated today.
+This Scripture, according to Amy Jill-Levine, has invited a number of commentators to suggest Jesus is making the Pharisees mad just by bringing up shepherds and women…“despised” classes of people.
+It is fascinating to read this; a topic often discussed by men with a particular level of privilege who seem unaware that politics around gender and class are still complicated today.

 It’s complicated